 SNOW + ICE ROUTES

 In the event of winter weather, PBOT works to keep vital transit lines and emergency routes open in winter weather.
 These priority snow and ice routes are the most critical for our city’s police and fire stations, hospitals, schools, frequent bus routes, the downtown core and major business districts -- about a third of our entire street grid.
 PBOT’s mission is to provide at least one passable lane in each direction on these priority routes so that vehicles with front-wheel drive or traction devices can get through.
-In a major snowfall, it can take our crews up to 12 hours to cover these priority routes once.
+Depending on the severity of snow and ice, it can take up to three 12-hour shifts for our crews to sufficiently treat our priority routes with anti-icer.
+In a major snowfall, it can take our crews up to one 12-hour shift to plow our routes.
 See our Winter Weather Center for a full interactive map of our priority routes. [back to top]

 PBOT does NOT treat or plow local side streets outside our priority snow and ice routes.
 PBOT does NOT treat or plow any street with a grade steeper than 14 percent because of the danger to our crews and equipment.
 PBOT maintains over 4,850 lane miles in the city.
 Without nonstop focus on our priority routes -- about 1,750 lane miles -- we could risk impairing emergency response, transit operations and general mobility throughout the city.
 See our Get Home Safe: Winter Travel Tips for more information on how to plan ahead to get around in winter weather. [back to top]

 While PBOT covers its priority snow and ice routes, the Oregon Department of Transportation (ODOT) handles interstate highways as well as U.S. and state routes in Portland such as: